Parramatta Park

 Table Chart PROFILE FAQ

-Parramatta Park's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions
+Parramatta Park's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Frequently Asked Questions - Health